 Do you know that the ankara turban is now available in neat, ready-to-wear form?
 Yes, it is and sold by Abeke Makeovers (check them on Instagram and on their website) – they come in a lovely box and easy to tie just they way you wear a cap, and they ship Worldwide to buyers.
 Some other Nigerian Gele artists also have the ready-made version of ankara turban, but Abeke Makeovers has some of the best.
 She calls her ready-to-wear headgears ‘autogele’.

-Did you also know that ankara wax fabric is known ask kitenge, chitenje or khanga in some African countries.
+FUN FACT: Did you also know that ankara wax fabric is also called kitenge, chitenje or khanga in some African countries.
 From this side of the World you’d think that people everywhere call ankara wax print by the name ‘ankara’.

 So, if you are invited to a wedding, and you don’t want to rock the regular Gele, now you have a simpler and quicker alternative.
 That’s it on this tutorial on how to tie the ankara turban gele head wrap – ensure to replay the video and practice some more until it sticks.
 Now, leave us a comment below to tell us what you think of these new styles of tying gele we’re seeing on stylish wedding guests.